djdebonis/enceph/README.md

 However, I also began to wonder what other observations could be made about the data.
 My initial hypothesis is that brain size is not only a directional selection, but also a <i>stabilizing selection</i>.
 A stabilizing selection occurs when the distribution shifts in favor of the mean; in other words, less variance is preferred over more variance for a trait in a population.
 Figure 2 displays an example of a stabilizing distribution, where the orange line depicts the original/earlier distribution and the blue line depicts the derived/new distribution:

 ![stabilizing_distribution](./stabilizing_distribution.png)

+## Notes on Data Collection

+This data was collected from primary, secondary, and tertiary sources, ranging anywhere from scholarly articles to textbooks and lecture notes.
+For this reason, the data will likely contain repeats of the same data.
+The data also likely contains different estimates on the endocranial volume of the same specemins; (this process, after all, is highly subjective, especially when the fossils are incomplete).
+Finally, when a range was presented, I inserted the high and low values, as well as a mean of the two.
+None of these are by any means good data collection practice, and I am aware of this, but this project is for exploration, and its nature is not decisive nor conclusive.
+I would love to hear advice on the ways you would reccomend that I increase the data set size with better practices.